Looking to learn at home? We could all use some homeschooling tips.

 How to make homeschooling work for multiple ages.

-How to structure the school day at home.
+Understand how to structure the school day at home.

-How to set up a simple homeschool room. (or space)
+Setup a simple homeschool room. (or space)

 RELATED: Want simple ideas to keep at home?
 You will find our activity cards helpful!